 The Pivo & Burger Fest runs in September and celebrates the country’s craft beer and burger scene.
 In fall, you can also catch the tail end of Odprta Kuhna (Open Kitchen), a rolling event that takes place once a week from late March to late October.

 Every Friday, Ljubljana’s main square transforms into a food fairground, with stalls and live cooking displays from local restaurants, a showcase of truffle, mushrooms and other organic produce, and local wine and beer tastings aplenty.

 On St. Martin’s Day (November 11), there’s a special edition of Ljubljana Wine Route, which sees the country’s finest viniculturalists gather to spruik their latest vintage.
 In various towns and villages around the city, including in Vitovlje and Lig, there are festivals dedicated to chestnuts.
 All of these events are free to attend.

 Apart from food and wine, autumn in Slovenia is a great time to see fall colours.
-The foliage around Lake Bled and Traiglav National Park is particularly spectacular.
+The foliage around Lake Bled and Triglav National Park is particularly spectacular.

 Mosel Valley, Germany

 With the mighty Mosel river snaking through it and fairy-tale towns full of half-timbered houses and quaint cobbled streets, Germany’s Mosel (or Moselle) valley is a treat in all seasons.

 Hiking in spring, castle-hopping in winter and lounging in the beer gardens in summer, the Mosel – an area that stretches between Koblenz and Trier – is arguably best visited in autumn (fall).
 Easily accessible from major cities like Bonn, Cologne and Frankfurt, there are many reasons for visiting this remarkable region: